Palawizard/Utransfer/README.md

 - Support for multiple file transfers.
 - Automatic file renaming to prevent overwriting existing files.
 - Ability to stop the receiving server during active transfers.
+- Save IP addresses associated with usernames for easier reconnection.
+- Load saved contacts and autofill the IP address field using saved usernames.

 ## Requirements
 - Operating System: **Windows 10 or later**